-What are possible side effects of Focalin?
+|What are the possible side effects of Focalin?

-See “What is the most important information I should know about Focalin?” for information on reported heart and mental problems.
+• see “What is the most important information I should know about Focalin?” for information on reported heart and mental problems.

 Common side effects include:

 |How should I store Focalin?

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+You can ask your pharmacist or doctor for information about Focalin that is written for healthcare professionals.
 Do not use Focalin for a condition for which it was not prescribed.
-Do not give Focalin to other people, even if they have the same condition.
+Do not give Focalin to other people, even if they have the same symptoms that you have.
 It may harm them and it is against the law.

 |What are the ingredients in Focalin?

-Active Ingredient: dexmethylphenidate hydrochloride
+Active ingredient: dexmethylphenidate hydrochloride

-Inactive Ingredients: pregelatinized starch, lactose monohydrate, sodium starch glycolate, microcrystalline cellulose, magnesium stearate, and FD&C Blue No.1 #5516 aluminum lake (2.5 mg tablets), D&C Yellow Lake #10 (5 mg tablets); the 10 mg tablet contains no dye.
+Inactive ingredients: pregelatinized starch, lactose monohydrate, sodium starch glycolate, microcrystalline cellulose, magnesium stearate, and FD&C Blue No.1 #5516 aluminum lake (2.5 mg tablets), D&C Yellow Lake #10 (5 mg tablets); the 10 mg tablet contains no dye.

 Novartis Pharmaceuticals Corporation

-East Hanover, NJ 07936
+East Hanover, New Jersey 07936

 PRINCIPAL DISPLAY PANEL

-Rx Only NDC 0078-0380-05
+NOVARTIS NDC 0078-0380-05

 Dispense with Medication Guide

 PRINCIPAL DISPLAY PANEL

-Rx Only NDC 0078-0381-05
+NOVARTIS NDC 0078-0381-05

 Dispense with Medication Guide

 PRINCIPAL DISPLAY PANEL

-Rx Only NDC 0078-0382-05
+NOVARTIS NDC 0078-0382-05

-Dispense with Medication Guide attached or provided separately.
+Dispense with Medication Guide

 dexmethylphenidate hydrochloride tablet